 Scholarships are a form of financial aid intended to ease the stress of paying for higher education.
 College is expensive, and that doesn’t change from one year to another–from high school senior to college freshman, let’s say.
 Since you pay for college per semester or year, you’ll need to find new sources of aid or funding per semester or year.
 This means that there are indeed scholarship and grant opportunities available to students of all academic years.
 Freshmen, sophomores, juniors, and seniors–both in college and high school–can find scholarships aimed towards them.

-So how do you go about finding these opportunities?
+So how do you go about your scholarship search?
 There are a number of ways to find scholarship opportunities that you will qualify for.